 How Can I Deposit Online?

 Withdrawals are simple and usually free if done weekly or twice a month.
-Most betting sites will express you a paper check through the mail or will send a bank wire to your account.
-If you used an e-wallet in most cases, you can have the site send the money back to your e-wallet.
+Most US sports betting sites will express you a paper check through the mail or will send a bank wire to your account.
+If you used an e-wallet, in most cases, the site will send the money back to your e-wallet.

-Does It Matter Which Online Sports Book I Choose?
+Does It Matter Which US Sports Betting Sites I Choose?

-The easy answer is no. Any reputable top US betting site is fine to deposit into.
-There are many watch dog sites that review online sportsbooks, giving players a chance to research the sites before depositing.
-The only major red flag a bettor should be looking for is a site in poor financial standing, signs for this are not paying affiliates and slow pays for customers.
+The easy answer is no. Any reputable top US sports betting site is fine to deposit into. we offer dozens of online sportsbooks reviews, giving players a chance to research the sites before depositing.
+The only major red flag a bettor should be looking for is a site in poor financial standing, signs for this are not paying affiliates and slow payouts for customers.

 Deposit bonuses are almost a certainty at any site.
-These bonuses are usually 10-30% of your original deposit and can be quite large some up to 1,000 dollars.
+These bonuses are usually 10-30% of your original deposit and can be quite large – some up to 1,000 dollars.
 However, these bonuses must be rolled over before withdrawing.
-This entails you betting usually 2-3 times your account balance after depositing before you can withdraw.
-Many players “bonus whore” or move around to different online sportsbooks, clearing the bonuses at each site to maximize profits.
+This means you usually need to bet 2-3 times your account balance after depositing before you can withdraw.
+Many players take advantage of these promotions by moving around different online sportsbooks, clearing the bonuses at each site to maximize profits.

-Choosing an online betting site in the US is not a massive undertaking, there are many sites to choose from with great bonuses and solid reputations.
+Choosing a good US sports betting site is not a massive undertaking, there are many sites to choose from with great bonuses and solid reputations.
 With just a few minutes of research before you deposit, you can make a better decision on what site is the best for your bankroll.

 Is Sports Betting Legal in the United States?

 Technically speaking online sports betting is illegal in the United States, however being charged with this crime is almost nonexistent in the current US legal climate.
 Many states do have anti-online gaming laws, though only one person in 2003 was charged with a 500 dollar fine for about 100,000 in online sports betting winnings.
-Also, the chief law on online gambling over the past few years, the Unlawful Internet Gambling Enforcement Act (UIGEA) of 2006 does not explicitly mention online sports betting.
+Also, the chief law on online gambling over the past few years, the Unlawful Internet Gambling Enforcement Act (UIGEA) of 2006 does not explicitly mention US sports betting sites.

-United States law on online sports betting is very similar to gambling with an illegal local bookie.
+United States law on US sports betting sites is very similar to gambling with an illegal local bookie.
 While it is technically illegal, the betting patron is not the one facing charges.
-The illegal bookmaker and in the case of online betting sites, the online sports book will be facing the charges.
+The illegal bookmaker and in the case of online betting sites, the online sportsbook will be facing the charges.
 The site owners accepting the wagers are the people the federal government is after, not the gamblers placing the wagers.
 In conclusion, a single person in the United States who decides to wager on sports on the internet will almost certainly face no legal action of any kind.
-It is a bit a grey area legally, but has never been a priority of law enforcement.
+It is a bit a grey area legally but has never been a priority of law enforcement.